hpc2n/selecting-modules/docs/toolchains.md

     - `module swap` to exchange one module for another
     - `module load` which will load a module and unloads everything that conflicts

     On Dardel three different compilers are available.
 By default you get the Cray compiling environment (CCE), commonly referred to as the *Cray compiler*.
-In addition the *GNU compiler suite* and the *AMD AOCC compilers*: are available.
+In addition the *GNU compiler suite* and the
+    *AMD AOCC compilers* are available.
 The compilers can be accessed by loading on of:

     ```
     ml PrgEnv-cray